Dave Joseph, Chair

 Courtney has a large extended family and travels whenever he can.
 He loves tennis and is an amateur photographer.
 A member of MBBI for five years he currently serves on the Fund Development Committee.
 He is energized when he can work with people in conflict, “listening” to them in a way that can bring them together and help them find common ground and a way forward.

 Bsc (Hons), RICS Dip.
 Project Management, FRICS, FNIVS, FCAI, MNIM, MAPM, RSV.
 Akinola Olawore is a Chartered Surveyor and Valuer of repute with over 30 years experience in all aspects of Estate Surveying and valuation.
-He is a RICS ACCREDITED Commercial mediator and mediator and member of Neutrals Panel of the Lagos Multidoor Court house.
-He had at various times in his career led several teams on valuation of Heavy Industries such as Oil and Gas Installations, Breweries, Pharmaceutical Industries and Heritage Properties.
+He is a RICS ACCREDITED Commercial mediator and mediator and member of Neutrals Panel of the Lagos Multidoor Courthouse.
+He had at various times in his career led several teams on the valuation of Heavy Industries such as Oil and Gas Installations, Breweries, Pharmaceutical Industries, and Heritage Properties.
 He had been Director on the Global Valuation Standard Setting Organization- International Valuation Standards Committee as well President of the International Real Estate Society.
 A widely traveled professional who has been engaged in multinational research and collaborative professional work for foreign investors.
-He is a Fellow of the Nigerian Institution of Estate Surveyors & Valuers;, Royal Institution of Chartered Surveyors (UK) and Certified Auctioneers Institute of Nigeria respectively, member of the Nigerian Institute of Management Chartered, Association of Project managers etc. He is an adjunct Professor of Real Estate at the Homburg Academy, Charlotte Town, Canada and an affiliate Partner of International Realty Valuation Inc San Diego, USA
+He is a Fellow of the Nigerian Institution of Estate Surveyors & Valuers; Royal Institution of Chartered Surveyors (UK) and Certified Auctioneers Institute of Nigeria respectively, member of the Nigerian Institute of Management Chartered, Association of Project managers etc. He is an Adjunct Professor of Real Estate at the Homburg Academy, Charlotte Town, Canada and an Affiliate Partner of International Realty Valuation Inc San Diego, USA

 Douglas E. Noll, J.D., M.A.